mohammad523/frontend-capstone/README.md

 #### MVP EXAMPLE
 - Fully functional social media app
-	- User Authentication
 	- Live feed of all posts
 	- CRUD functionality
-- Sarcastic Voice Assistant that can tell the weather and jokes

 #### PostMVP EXAMPLE